 Commemorating the late George Elwes, this is a glade surrounded by a shrubbery using plants that give interest during the winter and spring for their stems, foliage and flowers.
 It is interplanted with vigorous herbaceous plants and bulbs.
-Below the big lime tree is an extensive planting of snowdrops, winter aconites, cyclamen and daffodils, giving a long season of interest.
+Below the big lime tree is an extensive planting of snowdrops, winter aconites, cyclamen and daffodils and more young specimen trees have been added recently.

-We use this name for the area planted with the magnificent drift of Galanthus 'S. Arnott' (right) for which Colesbourne is famous.
-The paths cross here; one leads behind the 18th Century icehouse and circles round on the other side of the icehouse hollow, while the other runs parallel with, and offers two access points to, the drive.
+We use this name for the area planted with the magnificent drift of Galanthus ‘S. Arnott’ for which Colesbourne is famous.

 The Icehouse Hollow

-Once a Japanese garden, this area has gradually turned into grassland surrounded by some interesting trees, including a Cryptomeria japonica brought back from Japan in a cigarette tin by H.J.Elwes, and a Paulownia tomentosa grown from seed collected by Ernest Wilson.
-The bank below the ice house is often called the byzantinus bank for the population of self-sowing Galanthus plicatus ssp. byzantinus that dates back to HJE's time.
+Once a Japanese garden, this area has gradually turned into grassland surrounded by some interesting trees, including a Cryptomeria japonica brought back from Japan in a cigarette tin by H.J.Elwes.
+The bank below the ice house is often called the byzantinus bank for the population of self-sowing Galanthus plicatus ssp. byzantinus that dates back to HJE’s time.
 The other slopes have been planted with numerous bulbs to extend the season of interest and beauty.
-Of particular interest are Fritillaria meleagris 'Alba' and the pale trumpet daffodil 'W.P.Milner'.
+Of particular interest are Fritillaria meleagris ‘Alba’ and the pale trumpet daffodil ‘W.P.Milner’.

 The Spring Garden

-On the opposite side of the drive to the icehouse hollow is the Spring Garden, started in 2003.
-Formerly a grassy area below trees, this has been turned into a display area for choice snowdrops, hellebores and other woodland plants.
-Other bulbs and plants carry the display on through the rest of the year.
+Formerly a grassy area below trees, this has been turned into a display area for choice snowdrops, enabling their differences to be easily seen and compared.
+Hellebores, and other woodland plants and plants carry the display on through the rest of the year.
 A transition from the wild garden to the formal areas, it has a broad central path framing the view of the gateway to the formal garden.
-The choicer snowdrops line this path in well-labelled clumps, enabling their differences to be easily seen and compared.

-The formal garden around the house retains essentially the same layout as created for the 1850s mansion, with lawns, terraces and balustrading, and a central axial vista to the bridge over the river Churn.
+The formal garden around the house retains essentially the same layout as that created for the 1850s mansion, with lawns, terraces and balustrading, and a central axial vista to the bridge over the river Churn.
 Among these features is the grand herbaceous border on the terrace running West from the house.
 It contains a diversity of herbaceous perennials, augmented in the season with tender perennials and annuals, giving a good show until the frost.
-Earlier in the spring the plantings of daffodils and tulips are beautiful, often combining with the early red flowers of Prunus mume ‘Beni-chidori’.
-The raised front lawn is made over the cellars and foundations of the old mansion, while on its original level the sunken lawn once had rose beds in it, of which the only survivals are the clipped box shapes.
-On the other side of the front lawn a former rose garden is awaiting redesign.
+The raised front lawn is made over the cellars and foundations of the old mansion.

 This is an intimate family space, surrounded by walls and a pergola covered in roses and honeysuckle.
-The hollow walls are planted with choice snowdrops so that they can be kept under close observation.
+The beds are planted with choice snowdrops so that they can be kept under close observation.

 The Lake and its banks

-The lake was created in 1922 when the Hilcot Brook was dammed to provide hydrolectric power for the big house.
-It is famous for its blue colouring, even on the dullest days.
-This is believed to be caused by suspended (colloidal) clay particles in the water.
-The banks are covered in snowdrops, daffodils and wild flowers such as wood anemone (Anemone nemorosa) and bluebells (Hyacinthoides non-scriptus ).
+The banks of the lake are covered in snowdrops, daffodils and wild flowers such as wood anemone (Anemone nemorosa) and bluebells (Hyacinthoides non-scriptus ).
 Close to the water we have planted the snowflakes Leucojum vernum, L. aestivum, and Fritillaria meleagris.
-Especially conspicuous on the dam are dogwoods and willows with different coloured stems, and there are two areas of ornamental planting with boggy areas at the water’s edge full of primulas and other moisture-loving plants.
+Especially conspicuous on the dam are dogwoods and willows with different coloured stems.
 A good path runs close to the lake edge, but at the house end are steps that may be difficult for the infirm.